 3. Thanks to removable seat unit, you can use Era as an infant car seat frame – which is lighter and easier to operate.

-I also invite you to check my article about other fantastic strollers for 2019.
+I also invite you to check my article about other fantastic strollers available on the market this year.

 All pictures belong to Bumbleride.
 Source: https://bumbleride.com